akhatami/sop-in-qa-replication-package/README.md

 - ``data/local_build_results.csv``: Aggregated results of local builds for both Maven and Gradle projects.
 - ``figures/local-builds-bar-chart.pdf``: Local builds bar chart used in section 4.1 of the paper.
-- ``data/combined_results.csv``: This file is created in this step, will be updated during next steps, and then will be used in step 6 of data analysis.
+- ``data/combined_results.csv``: This file is created in this step, will be updated during the next steps, and then will be used in step 6 of data analysis.

 Also, you can find other related results in the mentioned notebook.
 ## 2. ASAT usage analysis